sieve-data/tubegraph/content/dreamylapse/aura_healing.md

 ---
-title: Aura healing
+title: aura healing
 videoId: rd5Q5r_MrLE
 ---

 From: [[dreamylapse]] <br/>
-There is no specific information about Aura healing available in the provided transcript.
-The transcript consists primarily of music, applause, and general expressions of thanks.
+There is no discernible content related to aura healing in the provided transcript.
+The transcript consists primarily of music, applause, and "foreign" speech.